 This three-hour gathering will give you a good idea of who The Village is, how we see and do things, and why we are the way we are.
 While attending this is required for membership, anyone – whether or not you’re sure about wanting to pursue membership – is welcome to join us!

-- Register: Sign up for the next Village Gate here.
+- Register: Let us know you’re interested in the next Village Gate here!

 - Content: View the latest Village Gate material here.

 2) Listen to our “Formed & Sent” sermon series.

 These three sermons unpack what we mean when we say we’re a community formed by the gospel and sent on mission.